subbuguru/ordoflow/README.md

+Ordoflow is a beautifully simple task management application built with Expo and React-Native.
+Being a simple app, it uses expo-sqlite and React Context for storage and state management respectively.

+## Why I Built This

-Ordoflow is a todo list application built with Expo and React-Native.
-I built it (with the assistance of GenAI) as I wanted a simple one-list task manager for myself to avoid context switching.
+I developed Ordoflow as a simple one-list task manager for myself to avoid context switching.
+I also wanted to get my dad to start managing his tasks digitally and I figured making an app myself was the best way to inspire him!

-## ✨ Features
+## Features

-* **Full Task Management:** Add, edit, complete, and delete tasks with titles, descriptions, and priorities.
-* **Task Priorities:** Assign one of four priority levels (P1-P4) to each task, visualized with distinct colors.
-* **Persistent Storage:** Your tasks are saved locally on your device using a built-in SQLite database.
-* **Dynamic Theming:** Automatically adapts to your device's system-wide Light and Dark modes for a native feel.
-* **Manual Reordering:** Long-press and drag active tasks to arrange them in any order you prefer.
+- Task Priorities
+- Manual Reordering of tasks
+- Search Tab
-* **Modern Gestures:** Swipe any task to the left to quickly delete it.
+- Swipe to delete tasks
-* **Dedicated Search:** A separate tab allows you to instantly search the title and description of all your tasks, both active and completed.

-## 🚀 Getting Started
+## Installation

-Follow these instructions to get the project running on your local machine for development and testing.

 ### 1. Install Dependencies